boxiangliulab/ISSAC/README.md

 ```

 ## Differential splicing after null model construction
+The null model construction results and the group information of each metacell were used for differential splicing analysis.
 ```
 $ISSAC DS
        -s *.site ###deposit site list (from the first step model construction)